 Budget aside, another factor you should consider is the PC's components.
 The components, such as the CPU, the graphics card, and many more, must meet your standards.
 As said earlier, it doesn’t have to use the most expensive setup, as even the simplest sets will still work since this is your first gaming PC.

-If combining different computer components is too overwhelming, you can just purchase a pre-built PC.
+If combining different computer components is too overwhelming, you can just consider new gaming laptops that are available on the market or purchase a pre-built PC.
 These PCs are usable right out of the gate.
 Check the specs before purchasing to check if the gaming PC works like a charm.

 To Customize or Not to Customize?